ToVinhKhang/Covid19-Tracker/README.md

    <summary> Guide Add Web to Mobile Device Home Screen</summary>

    <h1 align="left"> • IOS</h1>
-   <p>1/Launch “Safari” app.
-Enter 'https://covid19-kent.netlify.app'.
-Tap “Go”.
+   <p>1/Launch "Safari" app.
+Enter "https://covid19-kent.netlify.app" and Tap "Go".
    <p>2/Tap the icon featuring an up-arrow of the Safari window to open a drop-down menu.</p>
-   <p>3/Tap “Add to Home Screen.”
-The Add to Home dialog box will appear.</p>
+   <p>3/Tap "Add to Home Screen" The Add to Home dialog box will appear.</p>
-   <p>4/Enter the name for the shortcut using the on-screen keyboard and tap “Add.”
+   <p>4/Enter the name for the shortcut using the on-screen keyboard and tap "Add".
 Safari will close automatically.</p>
    <p>5/Check your icon on the desktop.</p>

    <img alt="GuidePWA1" src="https://raw.githubusercontent.com/ToVinhKhang/Covid19-Tracker/main/img/GuidePWA1.PNG" width="24%">